JozefJarosciak/xgpu/readme.md

-# XENBLOCKS - Effortless GPU Mining (single line of code installs & run)
+# XENBLOCKS - Effortless GPU Mining

-Easily set up a GPU mining server for XENBLOCKS with just a single command.
+Easily set up a GPU mining server for XENBLOCKS mining.
+A single line of code installs all dependencies and executes GPU mining.
 Here's how you get started:

 1. **Clone this Repository**:
    - First, clone this repository to your own public repository.